-Although very rare, metformin’s most serious side effect is lactic acidosis.
-In fact, metformin has a “boxed” — also referred to as a “black box” — warning about this risk.
-A boxed warning is the most severe warning that the Food and Drug Administration (FDA) issues.
+Although it is rare, metformin’s most serious side effect is lactic acidosis.
+Metformin has a boxed warning — also called a black box warning — about this risk.
+A boxed warning is the most severe warning the FDA issues.

-Lactic acidosis is a rare but serious problem that can occur due to a buildup of metformin in your body.
-This buildup causes a pH imbalance in your body.
-It’s a medical emergency that must be treated right away in the hospital.
+Lactic acidosis is a rare but serious problem resulting from a buildup of metformin in your body, which causes a pH imbalance.
+It’s a medical emergency that must be treated immediately in the hospital.

 - extreme tiredness